 Apply to this course through UCAS.
-The institution code for the University of Leeds is L23.
 Check the deadline for applications on the UCAS website.

-International students apply through UCAS in the same way as UK/EU students.
+International students apply through UCAS in the same way as UK students.
 Our network of international representatives can help you with your application.
 If you’re unsure about the application process, contact the admissions team for help.

 Read about visas, immigration and other information in International students.
 We recommend that international students apply as early as possible to ensure that they have time to apply for their visa.

-Suitable candidates will be invited for interview as part of the selection process.
-Interviews usually take place between November and March during one of the post-application open days, meaning you’ll also have the chance to look around the School of Music and meet some staff and students.
+Suitable candidates will be invited for an online interview as part of the selection process.
+Interviews usually take place between November and March.

 Admissions tutors will consider your experience, skills and knowledge in relation to the academic demands of the course.
 If you’re predicted grades lower than AAB, or don’t hold standard entry qualifications, the interview is particularly important for demonstrating your musical experience, skills and knowledge, and ability to discuss music, enterprise and/or entrepreneurship.